Getting Older Sucks

 Welcome to your 40s.

-So believe me – I know how you feel.
+So believe me, I know how you feel.
 Getting older sucks.
-Don’t get me wrong – I’m not saying women over 40 aren’t beautiful but if you are watching your youth fade away you know what I mean.
+Don’t get me wrong — women over 40 can still be incredibly vibrant and attractive but if you are watching your youth fade away you know what I mean.

 But let me tell you a little secret about being 40-something that’s going to make you feel better.
 A glimmer of hope if you are willing to grab it.